KinuthiaN/Pizza-Palace/README.md

 Geoffrey Kinuthia.

 ### About
-It's a website that lets you buy pizza online, asks you for pizza requirements and can deliver if needed.
+It's a website that lets you buy pizza online, asks you for pizza requirements, can deliver if needed and gives total charge.

 #### Instructions
 All you need is a computer and internet and link to the website to order your pizza